dresandev/dreflix-old/README.md

 # Dreflix: Movie explorer

 Website dedicated to exploring the world of cinema, where you will discover information about a wide variety of films.
-Here you can access details such as the synopsis, the trailer, the main cast among other details.
-Next.JS 14 is used as the main framework, the TMDB API is consumed and a design was created that is a mix of the design of different video streaming platforms such as Amazon Prime and Crunchyroll.
+You will be able to access details such as the synopsis, the trailer, the main cast among others.
+The design is a mix of the design of the Amazon Prime and Crunchyroll video streaming platforms.

 ## Preview